An = Anum: Tablet I

 Tablet I starts with Anu, Antu and their ancestors.
 It includes their various servants as well.
 A sub-section is dedicated to Papsukkal and his circle, including his wife Amasagnudi.
+Saĝkud appears among Anu's servants as well.

-The Enlil section follows the Anu one.
-It begins with his ancestors, the so-called Enki-Ninki deities, and includes his wife Ninlil, primordial deities Lugaldukuga (explained as Enlil's father) and Enmesharra, as well as various courtiers, among them the goddess of writing, Nisaba, and her husband Haia, Enlil's sukkal Nuska and his wife Sadarnunna, the scribe goddess Ninimma, and the beer goddess Ninkasi.
+The Enlil section, which follows the Anu one, begins with his ancestors, the so-called Enki-Ninki deities, and includes his wife Ninlil, primordial deities Lugaldukuga (explained as Enlil's father) and Enmesharra, as well as various courtiers, among them the goddess of writing, Nisaba, and her husband Haia, Enlil's sukkal Nuska and his wife Sadarnunna, the scribe goddess Ninimma, the exorcist goddess Ningirima, defined as Enlil's sister, and the beer goddess Ninkasi.
 A separate sub-section is dedicated to Ninurta, his wife Nin-Nibru, and his own courtiers.
-The Syrian god Dagan also appears in the Enlil section.
+The Syrian god Dagan also appears in the Enlil section alongside his wife Shalash, as well as Išḫara.
+Iabnu is defined as the Elamite counterpart of Enlil.
 It is additionally possible that a deity whose name is not preserved, identified as "Enlil of Subartu", might be Hurrian Kumarbi.

 Tablet II

 Ninhursag (Digirmah, Belet-ili) occupies the beginning of tablet II.
 Deities listed in her section include her husband Šulpae, her sons Panigingarra and Ashgi, the couple Lisin and Ninsikila, and various courtiers.

 The same tablet also contains the section focused on Enki (Ea), accompanied by his wife Damkina.
-A sub-section is dedicated to Marduk and includes his wife Zarpanit.
-Nabu appears in it as Marduk's sukkal alongside his wife Tashmetum, but he is not yet identified as his son.
-Other deities present on tablet II include courtiers of Enki, the river god Id, the fire god Gibil, and various minor deities associated with craftsmen and other professions.
+The order of the sections focused on him and Ninhursag is reversed compared to the An = Anum forerunner, which according to Ryan D. Winters might indicate the compilers of An = Anum followed the tradition making the latter the older sister of Enlil, and thus a deity of higher status.
+A sub-section is dedicated to Enki's son Marduk.
+It includes his wife Zarpanit.
+Nabu appears in it as Marduk's sukkal alongside his wife Tashmetum, but he is not yet identified as his son, in contrast with late sources.
+Other deities present on tablet II include courtiers of Enki, the river god Id, the fire god Gibil, and various minor deities associated with craftsmen and other professions, such as Ninagal.
+Part of this subsection was likely incorporated from an independent source arranged based on a lexical principle.